Bubblemania:

 Who invented it . . . and how?

-This juicy handbook answers these questions and more - - from the gum the ancient Greeks and Mayans chewed to bubble gum’s role in American history.
-You’ll also take a tour of a gum factory, get wads of information on how new brands are brought to market (and tested by kids!), and tips on how to blow a world-record-size bubble.
-A gum recipe for class projects is included, plus the facts on damage control: how to get gum off clothes, furniture and hair - -and how not to get it stuck there in the first place!
+This juicy handbook answers these questions and more – from gum the ancient Greeks and Mayans chewed to bubble gum’s role in American history.
+You’ll also take a tour of a gum factory, get wads of information on how new brands are tested by kids, and tips on how to blow a world-record-size bubble.
+A gum recipe for class projects is included, plus the facts on damage control: how to get gum off clothes, furniture and hair – and how not to get it stuck in the first place!

 Reviews